GraphCare: Enhancing Healthcare Predictions with Personalized Knowledge Graphs: Personalized Graph -based Health Care Prediction

-\textbf{(1) LLM-based KG extraction via prompting} involves a template with three components: instruction, example, and prompt.
-For example, with an instruction ``Given a prompt, extrapolate as many relationships as possible of it and provide a list of updates'', an example ``prompt: systemic lupus erythematosus. updates: [systemic lupus erythematosus is, treated with, steroids]...'' and a prompt ``prompt: tuberculosis updates:<place holder>'', the LLM would respond with a list of KG triples such as ``[tuberculosis, may be treated with, antibiotics], [tuberculosis, affects, lungs]...'' where each triple contains a head entity, a relation, and a tail entity.
-We showcase our carefully designed prompts in Appendix \ref{ap:prompt}.
-For each medical code, we run $\chi$ times prompting and aggregate multiple outputs into one in order to compose a more comprehensive KG for each code, which is then parsed to construct $G^{e}_{\mathrm{LLM}(\chi)} = (\mathcal{V}^{e}_{\mathrm{LLM}(\chi)}, \mathcal{E}^{e}_{\mathrm{LLM}(\chi)})$.

-\textbf{(2) Subgraph sampling from existing KGs.} To leverage existing biomedical knowledge graphs \citep{belleau2008bio2rdf, bodenreider2004unified, donnelly2006snomed}, we also extract the concept-specific graph for a medical code through subgraph sampling, which involves selecting a subset of nodes and edges from the original KG relevant to the medical code.
-To perform subgraph sampling, we first identify the entity in the existing biomedical KG corresponding to the medical code $e$.
-Then, we randomly sample a $\kappa$-hop subgraph originating from the entity.
-We describe more details of this in \ref{ap:subgraph}.
-The output is $G^{e}_{\mathrm{sub}(\kappa)} = (\mathcal{V}^{e}_{\mathrm{sub}(\kappa)}, \mathcal{E}^{e}_{\mathrm{sub}(\kappa)})$.
+Our approach comprises two strategies: \textbf{(1) LLM-based KG extraction via prompting:} Utilizing a template with instruction, example, and prompt.
+For example, with an instruction ``\textit{Given a prompt, extrapolate as many relationships as possible of it and provide a list of updates}'', an example ``\textit{prompt: systemic lupus erythematosus. updates: [systemic lupus erythematosus is, treated with, steroids]...}'' and a prompt ``\textit{prompt: tuberculosis. updates:}'', the LLM would respond with a list of KG triples such as ``\textit{[tuberculosis, may be treated with, antibiotics], [tuberculosis, affects, lungs]...}'' where each triple contains a head entity, a relation, and a tail entity.
+Our curated prompts are detailed in Appendix \ref{ap:prompt}.
+After running $\chi$ times, we aggregate\footnote{To address ethical concerns with LLM use, we collaborate with medical professionals to evaluate the extracted KG triples, which minimizes the risk of including any inaccurate or potentially misleading information.} and parse the outputs to form a KG for each medical concept, $G^{e}_{\mathrm{LLM}(\chi)} = (\mathcal{V}^{e}_{\mathrm{LLM}(\chi)}, \mathcal{E}^{e}_{\mathrm{LLM}(\chi)})$. \textbf{(2) Subgraph sampling from existing KGs:} Leveraging pre-existing biomedical KGs \citep{belleau2008bio2rdf, bodenreider2004unified, donnelly2006snomed}, we extract specific graphs for a concept via subgraph sampling.
+This involves choosing relevant nodes and edges from the primary KG.
+For this method, we first pinpoint the entity in the biomedical KG corresponding to the concept \(e\).
+We then sample a \(\kappa\)-hop subgraph originated from the entity, resulting in \(G^{e}_{\mathrm{sub}(\kappa)} = (\mathcal{V}^{e}_{\mathrm{sub}(\kappa)}, \mathcal{E}^{e}_{\mathrm{sub}(\kappa)})\).
+We detail the sampling process in Appendix \ref{ap:subgraph}.
+Consequently, for each medical concept, the KG is represented as \(G^{e} = G^{e}_{\mathrm{LLM}(\chi)} \cup G^{e}_{\mathrm{sub}(\kappa)}\).